photomultiplier/PirateBounties/README.md

 ## How to use

-The plugin provides three commands:
+The plugin provides the following commands:

 - `/bounty` shows your bounty.
 - `/bounty <playername>` shows another player's bounty.
+- `/setbounty <playername> <bounty>` sets the player's bounty to the specified amount.
 - `/emperors` shows the list of emperors.

 ## How to compile